 What is your story?
 Even if you lost your job, your dog died, you’ve got heartburn, and they repossessed the truck – what story do you want to be replaying in your mind to move to a higher level of success?
 What picture are you presenting to others?
 If you’re telling yourself an unhealthy story of your life, it will perpetuate the same reality.
 Unquestionably, creating a healthy story could change the way you see your life — and the way others see and respond to you.

 Perhaps those things you saw as “disadvantages” were simply “desirable difficulties.”

-Even as I write this, I’m confused by the seeming contradictoriness of it all.
-As a parent, I don’t want my children to experience difficulty, I don’t want my wife to suffer in any way, and as a career coach, I want to help people build lives of success and prosperity.
+Even as I write this, I’m confused by the seeming contradictions of it all.
+Basically, as a parent, I don’t want my children to experience difficulty, I don’t want my wife to suffer in any way, and as a career coach, I want to help people build lives of success and prosperity.

 So how are you handling the “desirable difficulties” in your life?
 Are you avoiding them at all costs, seeing them as a waiting pattern until life gets better, and wishing you had a life with no stress or hardship?
 Or have you found the value, the surge of power, the new insights, the profound desire — that could only have shown up with the difficulty?

 Leverage your hardships to find the high-paying work you love.

 As you learn from and grow with your own “desirable difficulties,” you’ll discover:

 - How to frame your difficulties into your greatest assets

 - Why you can stop worrying that age is a barrier to finding or forging a new career path